Blog/NotesConcept

 const globalFunc = obj.greet;

-// globalFunc invokes greet() in global context and "this" maps to windows,
+globalFunc invokes greet() in global context and as described in step 1,

 globalFunc(); // "Hello, my name is"